Divorce Involving a Business

 - The ability of each individual to earn a similar wage outside of the business

-Petrelli Law represents individuals facing divorces in Pennsylvania and New Jersey that involve businesses.
-We can set you up with a business appraiser to ensure you receive a correct valuation, guide you through the process, and fight for your right to your fair share of marital assets.
+We know a business can be a major asset.
+Ensuring the company is divided appropriately during divorce is critical.
+The lawyers at Petrelli Previtera, LLC represent divorcing spouses in many states around the country, many of which involve businesses.
+We can ensure you receive a correct valuation, guide you through the process, and fight for your right to your fair share of the business and other marital assets.